MichaelCurrin/twitterverse/docs/README.md

 ## License

 This project is license with an [MIT License](https://github.com/MichaelCurrin/twitterverse/blob/master/LICENSE).
 Feel free to use this project for non-commercial use.
 You can fork the project and modify it too.

 No liability or warranty is provided.
 Responsibility lies with you for managing your database data.

-See the [Twitter Policies](twitter_api_docs/policies.md) page for info on fair use of the Twitter API.
+See the [Twitter Policies](twitter_api_docs/policies.md) page for info on fair use of the Twitter API and the returned data.